-The benefits of acrylic baths are their small weight, durability and easy repairs.
-Gel-coated fiberglass is cheaper, easy to clean, but it’s not as extremely durable as acrylic.
+The benefits of acrylic baths are their lightness, durability and ease of repair.
+Gel-coated fiberglass is cheaper and easy to clean, but it’s not as extremely durable as acrylic.
 Cast iron is the most durable type, but it’s extremely heavy.
 Composite tubs have the same heat retention as cast iron ones, but they’re much lighter, which makes it an extremely popular material.

 Step 4 – Pay Attention to Additional Features

-Round backrests are generally more comfortable for the user.
+Round backrests are generally more comfortable.
 Feet stops prevent the user from sliding down if the bath is too long.
 Head supports increase comfort and protection as they hold the head in a secure position.

 Step 5 – The Type of Massage System